bmax121/KernelPatch/README.md

 ```

-If you are using Android, [APatch](https://github.com/bmax121/APatch) would be a better choice.

 - Obtain all symbol information without source code and symbol information.
 - Inject arbitrary code into the kernel.
 (Static patching the kernel image or Runtime dynamic loading).
-- Kernel symbol lookup, function inline hook and syscall table hook are provided.
+- Kernel function inline hook and syscall table hook are provided.
-- Additional SU compatibility for Android.
+- Additional SU for Android.

+If you are using Android, [APatch](https://github.com/bmax121/APatch) would be a better choice.

 ## Supported Versions